WhoIsSethDaniel/nvim-go-client-examples/README.md

 what I would have expected.
 The last argument to VVar() (per the VVar signature) is a pointer to interface{}.
 The go-plugin restricts this to a pointer to either a slice or a map.

+##### Reading the Current Buffer

-The last function defined is ShowFirst.
-This retrieves the first line of the current buffer and prints it out.
+The ShowFirst function retrieves the first line of the current buffer and prints it out.
 This demonstrates that your Go programs have access to the open buffers.
-So, first, try it out by bringing up Neovim and
+So, first, try it out by bringing up Neovim and running:
-running:

 ```
 :echo ShowFirst()